omichde/BOMTalk/README.md

 ## BOMTalk, BOMTalkPeer, BOMTalkPackage

 [BOMTalk]([BOMTalk]) is the primary class your controller interacts with.
 It's meant to be used as a singleton and encapsulates all networking and objects.
-Each peer, which BOMTalk connects and talks to, is held in a BOMTalkPeer class.
+Each peer, which BOMTalk connects and talks to, is encapsulated in a BOMTalkPeer class.
 If you like to attach additional data to a peer, use its [userInfo]([BOMTalkPeer userInfo]) dictionary for that purpose.
 Internally BOMTalkPackage is used to transfer data between peers but that is the least interessing class for you (generally you interact with BOMTalk 95% and 5% with BOMTalkPeer).

 ## Data and Progress